capsule-rs/capsule/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest a feature for capsule
+about: Suggest a feature for Capsule
 title: ''
 labels: enhancement
 assignees: ''